generis-it/tischmesse_firmenverzeichniss/README.md

 ## Contact

-If you have any questions or suggestions regarding the project, feel free to contact us at `elibox@gmx.ch`.
+If you have any questions or suggestions regarding the project, feel free to contact us at `generis-it@generis.ch`.

 Thank you for your interest in the Company Directory for Schaffhauser Table Fair!
 We hope this platform enhances your experience at the event.